-For decades, the “computer nerd” label has been a culturally accepted stereotype, synonymous with thick-framed glasses-wearing, computer-loving, “did you try restarting it?” type of guys.
-This stereotype has been played out all over modern media – even The Office included an ongoing joke about season six’s unsung hero: the IT specialist whose name was so forgettable he was referred to as “man,” “sport,” and eventually “Glasses.”
+For decades, the “computer nerd” label has been a culturally accepted stereotype, synonymous with thick-framed glasses-wearing, computer-loving, “have you tried turning it on and off again?” type of guys.
+This stereotype has been played out all over modern media – even The Office included an ongoing joke about season six’s unsung hero: the IT specialist whose name was so forgettable he was referred to as “man,” “sport,” and eventually, “Glasses.”

 Spoiler alert: Glasses, whose name was actually Nick, ended up giving the office the finger and quitting.

 More recently, IT professionals have been portrayed in a glitzier manner.
 Take Q, for instance, the quirky, innovative computer whiz from the James Bond franchise, Elliott from Mr. Robot, or Felicity Smoak, the sleek coder/computer hacker from the CW’s Arrow.
 Sure, it’s a step above “nameless” Nick, but it still doesn’t accurately depict the true IT professional.